EZ Publish: Replacement with eZ Platform

-In December 2014 the last version of the eZ Publish software was released.
+In December 2014 the last version of the software eZ Publish By eZ Systems was released.
 The work on the code base continued in the form of eZ Platform.
-This new version is dropping all the legacy code from the software and transitioning to a complete new code base built on the Symfony Full Stack Framework.
-This allows the developer team to share components and documentation with the underlying framework, while adding functionalities such as content and media management. eZ Platform is one of many CMSs using Symfony PHP components.
+This new version is dropping all the legacy code from the software and transitioning to a completely new code base built on the Symfony Full Stack Framework.
+This allows the developer team to share components and documentation with the underlying framework while adding functionalities such as content and media management. eZ Platform is one of many CMSs using Symfony PHP components.

-The initial version of eZ Platform was released on December 15, 2015 and the latest stable version, v2.5, was released in March 2019.
+The initial version of eZ Platform was released on December 15, 2015, and the latest stable version, v2.5, was released in March 2019.
 The product is a fully functional Open Source CMS.
 Beyond the open source version of the software, users have also the option to choose eZ Platform Enterprise Edition which is a commercial Digital Experience Platform built on the eZ Platform core.